tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 This document defines two required keys for the sub-dictionaries in the `proxies` array: `protocol` and `proxy`.
 There are also optional keys, including `mandatory`, `alpn`, and `identifier`.
 Other optional keys can be added to the dictionary to further define or restrict the use of a proxy.
+The keys are registered with IANA as described in {{proxy-info-iana}}, with the initial content provided below.

 | JSON Key | Optional | Description | Type | Example |
 | --- | --- | --- | --- | --- |